espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 .. note: Provisions are made to dispatch some simple callbacks directly from the interrupt handler, if needed.
 However this option is not implemented at the moment.

+If other tasks with priority higher than ``esp_timer`` are running, callback dispatching will be delayed until ``esp_timer`` task has a chance to run.
+For example, this will happen if a SPI Flash operation is in progress.

+Creating and starting a timer, and dispatching the callback takes some time.
+Therefore there is a lower limit to the timeout value of one-shot ``esp_timer``.
+If :cpp:func:`esp_timer_start_once` is called with a timeout value less than 20us, the callback will be dispatched only after approximately 20us.

+Periodic ``esp_timer`` also imposes a 50us restriction on the minimal timer period.
+Periodic software timers with period of less than 50us are not practical since they would consume most of the CPU time.
+Consider using dedicated hardware peripherals or DMA features if you find that a timer with small period is required.

 Using ``esp_timer`` APIs
 ------------------------